Neural Random Forest Imitation: Abstract

 \section{Abstract}

 We present Neural Random Forest Imitation -- a novel approach for transforming random forests into neural networks.
-Existing methods produce very inefficient architectures and do not scale.
-In this paper, we introduce a new method for generating data from a random forest and learning a neural network that imitates it.
-Without any additional training data, this transformation creates very efficient neural networks that learn the decision boundaries of a random forest.
-The generated model is fully differentiable and can be combined with the feature extraction in a single pipeline enabling further end-to-end processing.
-Experiments on several real-world benchmark datasets demonstrate outstanding performance in terms of scalability, accuracy, and learning with very few training examples.
-Compared to state-of-the-art mappings, we significantly reduce the network size while achieving the same or even improved accuracy due to better generalization.
+Existing methods propose a direct mapping and produce very inefficient architectures.
+In this work, we introduce an imitation learning approach by generating training data from a random forest and learning a neural network that imitates its behavior.
+This implicit transformation creates very efficient neural networks that learn the decision boundaries of a random forest.
+The generated model is differentiable, can be used as a warm start for fine-tuning, and enables end-to-end optimization.
+Experiments on several real-world benchmark datasets demonstrate superior performance, especially when training with very few training examples.
+Compared to state-of-the-art methods, we significantly reduce the number of network parameters while achieving the same or even improved accuracy due to better generalization.